2014 Winter Olympics closing ceremony

-Program
+Proceedings

 The closing program presented "Reflections of Russia"; that is, highlights of Russian culture, presented through a European perspective.
 It was directed by Daniele Finzi Pasca.
 Konstantin Ernst served as creative director and Andrei Nasonovskiy was the executive producer.

 Throughout the ceremony, sporting highlights of the Games were replayed on the screens of Fisht Stadium.
 A "forest" of 204 long LED light tubes changed color throughout and the audience was given LED necklaces that also changed colors periodically.

 Opening

 The closing ceremonies began with a countdown to the sounds of the 9th Movement of Pictures at an Exhibition by Modest Mussorgsky, at the conclusion of which the LED forest turned on.
 Lyubov, the girl from the opening ceremony, entered the stadium in a rowing boat with two clowns and two children named Yuri and Valentina.
 An image representing the Black Sea below appeared on the floor.
 Many volunteers appeared below them dressed as sea fish, which first form the Taegeuk symbol (a nod to Pyeongchang, the next winter Games host city), the infinity symbol and a star, then combined to form four Olympic Rings and a dot, a reference to the malfunction of one of the rings at the Opening Ceremony failing to open properly.
 After a pause, the volunteers forming the dot "opened" into the fifth Ring.
 The Russian flag was carried by the Russian Olympic Champions from the games.